 - Determine whether the proposed Policy requires Presidential or Board approval;

-- Evaluate whether to obtain legal review and seek such review if necessary (if not already obtained by Sponsor);
+- Evaluate whether to obtain legal review and seek such review if necessary;

 - Substantive review for the following:

-- iii.
-Supports the University’s mission, vision, and values;
+- Supports the university’s mission, vision, and values;

-- v.
-Establishes the University’s position across a range of matters;
+- Establishes the university’s position across a range of matters;

 - Endures across time and administrations, changes infrequently, and sets the course for the foreseeable future;

-- vii.
-Supports equity, integrity, and simplicity in practices across the institution;
+- Supports equity, integrity, and simplicity in practices across the institution;

-- viii.
-Promotes quality and operational efficiency, reduces bureaucracy, and provides guidance for managing the institution;
+- Promotes quality and operational efficiency, reduces bureaucracy, and provides guidance for managing the institution;

-- ix.
-Helps ensure compliance with applicable laws and regulations;
+- Helps ensure compliance with applicable laws and regulations;

-- x.
-Aligns with University bylaws, rules, regulations, and existing policies;
+- Is consistent with university bylaws, rules, regulations, and existing policies;

 - University users will have a minimum of 14 business days to review and comment on the proposed Policy (the Committee may designate longer review periods as needed).